isit-reallyapps/WoawSize_Mobile/README.md

 WoawSize is a Crypto and Stock Trade Size Calculator for CFDs and Futures.

 # Android
-You can download the android version [here]([url](https://drive.google.com/file/d/1j90zTV2yjH67o0u72XQ0bapLy8YNzRFu/view?usp=sharing)https://drive.google.com/file/d/1j90zTV2yjH67o0u72XQ0bapLy8YNzRFu/view?usp=sharing).
+You can download the latest android version [here](https://drive.google.com/file/d/1j90zTV2yjH67o0u72XQ0bapLy8YNzRFu/view?usp=sharing).